Achievements and Publications

 2. Wang XS*, Shankar S*, Dhanasekaran SM*, Ateeq B, Prensner JR, Yocum AK, Pflueger D, Jing X, Fries DF, Han B, Li Yong, Cao Q, Cao X, Maher CA, Kumar SC, Demichelis F, Tewari AK, Kuefer R, Omenn GS, Palanisamy S, Rubin MA, Varambally S, Chinnaiyan AM.
 Characterization of KRAS Rearrangements in Metastatic Prostate Cancer.
 Cancer Discovery.
 2011 1:35-43.
 Read More.

 II.
-Characterization of pathological recurrent gene fusions in more aggressive and therapy resistant breast cancer
+Recurrent gene fusions as precision genetic markers in aggressive and therapy resistant breast cancer

 1. Veeraraghavan J, Tan Y, Cao XX, Kim JA, Wang X, Chamness GC, Maiti SN, Cooper LJN, Edwards DP, Contreras A, Hilsenbeck SG, Chang EC, Schiff R, Wang XS#.
 Recurrent ESR1-CCDC170 rearrangements in an aggressive subset of estrogen-receptor positive breast cancers.
 Nature Communications.
 2014 5:4577.
 Read More.